 Many people opt for a higher deductible since this lowers the guaranteed amount they pay for their premium, whereas the deductible would only be paid if they file a claim.
 If you do choose a higher deductible, consider setting aside money specifically to cover your deductible in the event you have to file a claim.
 This way you’re financially prepared and not emptying your savings account that you planned on using for other emergencies.

-What Is The Standard Deductible for Homeowners Insurance?
+What Is the Standard Homeowners Insurance Deductible?

 Typically, homeowners choose a $1,000 deductible (for flat deductibles), with $500 and $2,000 also being common amounts.
 Though those are the most standard deductible amounts selected, you can opt for even higher deductibles to save more on your premium.
 Again, it’s what you can reasonably afford to pay given you file a claim and have to pay out of pocket.